jbqueru/tstd0hmg/README.md

 we've had are implemented, in time for the deadline.
 The font has kerning, the 3D shapes bounce and have a time offset between them.

+**Mar 15 2025:** We officially submit our participation to the Fantasy Cracktro Showcase.

 # What's in the package

 The distribution package contains this `README.md` file, the main